arduino/docs-content/content/learn/01.starting-guide/00.getting-started-arduino/getting-started-arduino.md

 ### Circuit Basics

-Circuits consist of at least one active electronic component, and consists of conductive material, such as wires, so that current can pass through.
+Circuits consist of at least one active electronic component, and a conductive material, such as wires, so that current can pass through.
 When working with an Arduino, you will in most cases build a circuit for your project.

 A simple example of a circuit, is an **LED circuit**.
-A wire is connected from a pin on the Arduino, to an LED via a resistor (to protect the board), and to ground (GND).
-When the pin is set to a **HIGH state**, the LED will turn on, as electric current is flowing through the circuit.
-When the pin is set to a **LOW state**, the LED will turn off, as electric current is not flowing through the circuit.
+A wire is connected from a pin on the Arduino, to an LED via a resistor (to protect the LED from high current), and finally to the ground pin (GND).
+When the pin is set to a **HIGH state**, the microcontroller on the Arduino board will allow an electric current to flow through the circuit, which turns on the LED.
+When the pin is set to a **LOW state**, the LED will turn off, as an electric current is not flowing through the circuit.

 ![An LED circuit with an Arduino.](assets/circuit.png)

-Circuits are typically drawn as **schematics**, which are the blueprints for your circuit.
-In the schematic below, you will see the same circuit as the one above, but drawn differently.
+Circuits are typically represented as **schematics**, which are the blueprints for your circuit.
+The image below shows the schematic's representation of the same circuit shown in the image above.

 ![Schematics of a circuit.](assets/schematic.png)

 ### Electronic Signals

-All communication between any electronic components are done through **electronic signals.** There are two main types of electronic signals: **analog & digital**.
+All communication between electronic components are facilitated by **electronic signals.** There are two main types of electronic signals: **analog & digital**.

 ### Analog Signal